-Noah completed his PhD at the Massachusetts Institute of Technology (MIT), where he focused on new approaches to scenario planning and foresight using the web.
-He is expert at group facilitation and creative workshop s, a former urban planner and designer, and an advocate for novel approaches to stakeholder engagement and strategy creation.
+Noah completed his PhD at the Massachusetts Institute of Technology (MIT), where he focused on new approaches to scenario planning and foresight using the networks and the web.
+He is an expert at group facilitation and creative workshops, a former urban planner and designer, and an advocate for novel approaches to stakeholder engagement and strategy creation.
 He has consulted with governments, NGO’s and private corporations around the world on a range of issues related to foresight, urbanism, risk, governance, policy and strategy.

 Some of Noah’s current and past affiliations include:

 - The UAE Prime Minister’s Office: Adviser to the Director General.

 - The Executive Office of Dubai: Adviser for the private office of the Ruler of Dubai, focusing on policy entrepreneurship and partner development.

 - GBN / Monitor: Strategy consultant and scenario practitioner, with a focus on urban, regional and national development.